 Energize your performance

 If you think of nerves, they can feel hot – just like fire.
 Use that fire to heat your center and energize yourself.

 If you have fear of public speaking, or suffer from anxiety while on stage, call on the four elements when your body starts to betray you.

 This is the fifth and most important step a public speaker can take to settle their nerves.
 Mild pressure means somebody who doesn’t stress you out when you’re performing – this could be your spouse, partner or close friend.
 Use the four elements in that circumstance so that you can feel what happens to your body physiologically and you can practice having the confidence in knowing that you aren’t going to faint.

 Over time, increase that mild pressure by rehearsing in front of a larger group – always applying the four elements and knowing what is going to happen to your body when you perform on stage.
 In doing all of this, you will successfully combat your nerves and minimize your fear of public speaking.

 Looking for more public speaking tips?
 Check out Tricia’s YouTube channel for her tips, tricks and techniques in the art of public speaking.
 Tricia Brouk is an award-winning director, writer, producer and public speaking coach.
-As an expert in the art of public speaking, she puts speakers on TED Talks, TEDx and other big stages.
+As an expert in the art of public speaking, she puts speakers on big stages.
 She also hosts the award-winning podcast, The Big Talk.
 Subscribe on iTunes today!